Admission to the bar in the United States: Formal admission

-Tactical considerations regarding admission in multiple states
+Admission in multiple states

 Most attorneys seek and obtain admission only to the bar of one state, and then rely upon pro hac vice admissions for the occasional out-of-state matter.
 However, many new attorneys do seek admission in multiple states, either by taking multiple bar exams or applying for reciprocity.
-This is common for those living and working in metro areas which sprawl into multiple states, such as Washington, D.C. and New York City.
+This is common for those living and working in metro areas which sprawl into multiple states, such as Washington, D.C., and New York City.
 Attorneys based in predominantly rural states or rural areas near state borders frequently seek admission in multiple states in order to enlarge their client base.

 Note that in states that allow reciprocity, admission on motion may have conditions that do not apply to those admitted by examination.
 For example, attorneys admitted on motion in Virginia are required to show evidence of the intent to practice full-time in Virginia and are prohibited from maintaining an office in any other jurisdiction.
 Also, their licenses automatically expire when they no longer maintain an office in Virginia.